Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 Both palms offer a stunning display that will thrive and be enjoyed by friends and family for years to come if you take care of them under the right conditions.

-The main distinction that exists between parlor palm and majesty palm is the general size and leaf shape.
+The main distinction between the parlor and majesty palms is the general size and leaf shape.
 A majesty palm’s leaves are more delicate and can get quite long.
-The parlor palms have leave lobes that are generally thicker and not quite as delicate looking.
+The parlor palms have leaf lobes that are generally thicker and less delicate-looking.

-The parlor palm’s habit is to grow in a more compact and thick manner where the majesty has an upright and more fountain like appearance.
-Both are smaller compared to normal single trunk palm trees of the tropics but in general the majesty palm will get bigger than a parlor palm in just about any situation.
+The parlor palm’s habit is to grow more compactly and thickly.
+In contrast, the majesty has an upright and more fountain-like appearance.
+Both are smaller compared to typical single-trunk palm trees of the tropics.
+However, the majesty palm will get bigger than a parlor palm in just about any situation.

-Comparing these two indoor palms can help make it easier to see which one is best suited for your unique wants and needs.
+Comparing these two indoor palms can help make it easier to see which suits your unique wants and needs.

 Let’s get started with a quick comparison!